JohnDavidPadua/Lib-Docs/README.md

 - **AI-Powered Recommendations**: Suggest books and authors to users based on borrowing patterns.
 - **Real-Time Notifications**: Notify users about overdue books and reservation availability.
 - **Integration with Third-Party Services**: Support for Google Books API and Goodreads sync.

----

-Let me know if you'd like to expand further or tailor this document for a specific audience! 😊